CLopMan/TypeGame/readme.md

 </p>

 # Idea
-This projects aims to implement a basic typing game to help improving your speed and precission.
+This projects aims to implement a basic typing game to help improving your speed and acurracy.

 The program will show a text which user must copy right beneath.
 If you type the next character correctly it will be green, but it will be red otherwise.